The Bubble (Parks and Recreation): Plot

-In a cold open scene, the parks department welcomes Ann (Rashida Jones) to her new office in city hall and fill it with balloons, much to the chagrin of her cranky officemate Stuart (Jim Jansen).
-Leslie (Amy Poehler) and Ben (Adam Scott) are dating, but they are keeping their relationship a secret due to a no-dating policy at work.
+In a cold open scene, the parks department welcomes Ann to her new office in city hall and fill it with balloons, much to the chagrin of her cranky officemate Stuart.
+Leslie and Ben are dating, but they are keeping their relationship a secret due to a no-dating policy at work.
 They are enjoying what Leslie calls "the bubble", or the beginning of a relationship when everything is simple and fun.
-It is suddenly threatened, however, when Ben has a meeting with Leslie's mother Marlene (Pamela Reed), a notoriously tough politician in the Pawnee school system, who wants Ben to approve the purchase of four new school buses despite a difficult budget season.
+It is suddenly threatened, however, when Ben has a meeting with Leslie's mother Marlene, a notoriously tough politician in the Pawnee school system, who wants Ben to approve the purchase of four new school buses despite a difficult budget season.
 Afraid of ruining the bubble, Leslie initially tells Ben she is not related to Marlene.
 Right before Ben's meeting, however, Leslie admits Marlene is her mother, making him nervous and causing him to capitulate to all of her demands during the meeting.
 Marlene considers Ben weak, so Leslie becomes determined to prove that he is a tough boss to impress Marlene.

-Meanwhile, Chris (Rob Lowe) has enacted numerous changes to the parks department; he promotes Jerry (Jim O'Heir) to public relations director, appoints April (Aubrey Plaza) as everyone's assistant, places Tom (Aziz Ansari) on the nightmarish fourth floor with Andy (Chris Pratt) as his temporary assistant, and makes Ron (Nick Offerman) sit in the middle of a circular desk after the removal of his office, to force him to interact with people.
+Meanwhile, Chris has enacted numerous changes to the parks department; he promotes Jerry to public relations director, appoints April as everyone's assistant, places Tom on the nightmarish fourth floor with Andy as his temporary assistant, and makes Ron sit in the middle of a circular desk after the removal of his office, to force him to interact with people.
 Ron believes everything will eventually go back to normal as it has with past city managers that implemented drastic changes.
-However, Donna (Retta) is concerned the overly-determined Chris will not do so and demands that Ron talk to him.
+However, Donna is concerned the overly-determined Chris will not do so and demands that Ron talk to him.
 On the fourth floor, Tom's attempts to charm some of the elderly women into doing his work fails miserably, as they ignore him and all adore Andy.